Fudan-iGEM/2025-wiki/pages/design.md

 Microscopic observation alone cannot reveal the chronological relationship between two neighboring cells.
 To overcome this limitation, we developed the Timer module, which visually records a single cell's life cycle in real-time.

-The TU Timer (BBa_25AT6YR4) consists of an AI-optimized Ash1 promoter (Ash1 AIpro, BBa_25VHXKNL), a modified mCherry fluorescent protein (BBa_25TQG9WZ), the Ash1 3'UTR, and the ScENO1 terminator (BBa_K2753051).
+The TU Timer (BBa_25AT6YR4) consists of an AI-optimized Ash1 promoter (Ash1 AIpro, BBa_25VHXKNL), a modified mCherry fluorescent protein (BBa_25TQG9WZ) whose color emission changes blue &rarr; red predictably over time, the Ash1 3'UTR, and the ScENO1 terminator (BBa_K2753051).

 The Timer matures in daughter cells based on model-guided selection of the Ash1 AIpro promoter (see [Model](/model/) page), and together with the modified mCherry (see [Improved Parts](/improve/) page), enables visualization of the cell lineage.